typelevel/Laika/docs/02-running-laika/02-library-api.md

 -----------------------------------

-In case you want to go beyond pure string transformations, you need to switch your dependency to the `laika-io` module as shown in the @:ref(Dependencies) section.
+In case you want to go beyond pure string transformations, you need to switch your dependency to the `laika-io` module as shown in the [Dependencies] section.

 This module depends on cats-effect, and models all side effects in an abstract effect, so that you can use it with cats IO, Monix or Zio.